inmo-jang/space-simulator-doc/docs/source/index.rst

 - **Swarm Robotics Focus**: Optimized for swarm robotics research, supporting large-scale simulations with a lightweight design.
 - **Behavior Trees**: Uses behavior trees to define and manage agent behaviors, allowing for flexible and structured decision-making.
-- **Local Communication and Awareness**: Agents communicate locally within specified radii and maintain situational awareness based on their situational awareness ranges.
+- **Groot2 Integration**: Compatible with `Groot2 <https://www.behaviortree.dev/groot/>`_ for visualizing and editing the agents' behavior trees, enhancing ease of use and analysis.
-- **Flexible Configuration**: Easily configurable via YAML files, enabling customization without modifying the simulator’s source code.
+- **Flexible Configuration**: Easily configurable via a YAML file, enabling customization without modifying the simulator’s source code.
 - **Custom Plugins**: Integrates custom decision-making algorithms as plugins, allowing for tailored testing and experimentation.
-- **Groot2 Integration**: Compatible with Groot2 for visualizing and editing the agents' behavior trees, enhancing ease of use and analysis.
+- **Local Communication and Awareness**: Agents communicate locally within specified radii and maintain situational awareness based on their situational awareness ranges.
 - **Dynamic Task Generation**: Supports the creation of tasks dynamically during the simulation, adapting to evolving scenarios.
-- **Algorithm Comparison**: Facilitates the comparison of different decision-making algorithms within a consistent simulation environment and supports Monte Carlo tests for statistical analysis and rigorous comparative evaluation.
+- **Algorithm Comparison**: Facilitates the comparison of different decision-making algorithms within a consistent simulation environment and supports Monte Carlo tests for statistical analysis.